Liam-Plybon/lvdb_query/README.md

  and_1    |      12 |     355 |     413
 </pre>

 in which each integer is the id of the most desirable entry in the distance, kinematics, and structure tables.
+This is designed to be easily expanded for other tables, i.e chemistry, j-factor, etc.

 #### v0.1 ####